odinuv/web/en/apv/slides/sql-aggregation/slides.md

 <section markdown='1'>
 ## Aggregation functions
-- Commonly used built-in functions: COUNT, SUM, MAX, MIN, AVG.
+- Commonly used functions: COUNT, SUM, MAX, MIN, AVG.
 - Argument is a column (or column_expression).
 - Examples:
     - `SELECT COUNT(*) FROM person` -- number of **rows** in the `person` table (49).